thanhtlx/Context-encoded-change/readme.md

 2. **Get commit message**

-   get all commit message and commit hash of repos in folder ../repo
+   Get all commit message and commit hash of repos in folder ../repo

    ```python get_commit_message.py```